liuyu-985/CellCensusNMF/Paper Final codes/Figures_code.md

 library(BiocParallel)
 ```

-## Fgsea analysis for Figure 3 panel A.
+## Fgsea analysis for Figure 3 panel A

 This chunk only runs in *full* mode.